IN-PERSON GATHERINGS HAVE RESUMED!

-During this phase of our reopening plan, we’ll offer three identical socially-distanced worship experiences at our Cape Campus and two at our Benton Campus.
-Pre-registration is required to attend these gatherings.
-The Reign Forest will not be open during this time.
+During this phase, we offer three identical socially-distanced worship experiences at our Cape Campus and two at our Benton Campus.
+The Reign Forest is not open during this time.

 Cape Campus: Saturdays @ 5:30pm and Sundays @ 9 & 11am